What is Kratom Tea?

-How to Use a Percolator to Brew Kratom Tea
+How to Use a Percolator to Brew Large Batch Kratom Tea

 If you have extra time on your hands and would like to brew your Kratom tea for the week, using a percolator is an awesome way to do this!
-This guide will make you a full gallon of Kratom tea - with no plant waste left behind!
+This guide will make you a full gallon of Kratom tea in a single large batch - with no plant waste left behind!

 What You Need: